thewrongstudio/characterise/to-do.md

 - Switch to using the word "theme" instead of colour scheme.
 - Reduce css repetition in settings buttons
 - Support changes in the storage modal.
 Versioned or something.
-- Just make storage a hook that gives back the reducer values, and get rid of all the complicated provider stuff.

 - Tests.